jupyterhub/binderhub/CONTRIBUTING.md

 To run the full BinderHub it needs to have access to a kubernetes cluster with a JupyterHub installed on it.
 This is what we will setup in this section.
+All the steps are given as command-line commands for Ubuntu systems.
+They are used as a common denominator that can be translated into the correct commands on your local system.

 Before you begin, there are a few utilities that need to be installed:
 ```bash